 Need to Know

 The riding surface is around 75% sealed road and 25% concrete cycle path.
 The first 4km is through Cambridge and can be busy; riders should have good road sense and be confident around intersections with other vehicles.
 South of Karapiro the roads are quieter but riders should still expect traffic at any time.

 FITNESS & SKILLS

-> The surface of this trail comprises almost entirely sealed road and concrete cycle path, with no hills over 100m high.
+The route is relatively flat, with no significant hills over 100m high.
 It’s a grade 3 (intermediate) route best suited to averagely fit riders with some cycle touring experience.
-Riders should also have good road sense.

-> TYPE OF BIKE
+TYPE OF BIKE

 Road bikes or touring bikes are most suitable for the terrain.
 E-bikes are also suitable.
 Riders should ideally have basic mechanical skills and carry a tool kit and spares.

 The roads on this ride, and the Te Awa River Ride cycleway, and well signposted, but a map will help prevent wrong turns, help you time your ride, and identify points of interest along the way.